Trung1234/JavaSeleniumAutoTesting/Homework1_Locators/README.md

 - Keep me signed in check box
 - Create Account Button
 - Sign in Button

 # Exercise 2:
+1. Go to the URL: https://www.opencart.com/index.php?route=account/login
+2. Write the selectors of element by as much as you can (id, name, css, xpath, class, …):
+- “Email”, “Password” textbox
+- “LOGIN” button
+- “Forgot your password?” link

+# Exercise 2 (OLD):
 1. Go to the URL: https://www.booking.com in Chrome browser.
 2. Click Register on top page
 3. Look for Register tab and write the selectors of element by as much as you can (id, name, css, xpath, class, …):